Repatriated Soviet Emigres Return to United States

 Abstract painters Valery and Lidia Klever, their teen-age daughter, Irina, and 2-year-old son, Nikita, returned to the United States in May.
 They had left in the December group, which Soviet officials called the largest repatriation from the United States.

-Klever, who left Leningrad with his family initially in 1977 after the the government closed exhibits of their paintings, said Monday he came back to the United States ″because it is the greatest country in the world.″
+Klever, who initially left Leningrad with his family in 1977 after the government closed exhibits of their paintings, said Monday he came back to the United States ″because it is the greatest country in the world.″

 ″I made a mistake″ in returning to the Soviet Union, Klever said in a telephone interview from the Los Angeles area.
-He said his family had to wait two months for a two-room communal apartment in Leningrad that they shared with another family of returnees, Yuri and Irina Galetsky.
+He said his family had to wait two months for a two-room apartment in Leningrad.
+They shared the apartment with another family of returnees, Yuri and Irina Galetsky.